How to copy a table from PDF to Excel: 8 methods explained

 How to download the extracted table data

 Let's look at a simple example.
-Suppose you work in the accounts department and want to process the invoices of all the tech tools your organization uses.
-Each invoice will be different – various layouts, structures, and formats.
-It can be a nightmare to manually check each invoice, copy the necessary data from tables, and input them into an Excel sheet for analysis.
+If you work in the accounts department and need to process invoices for the organization's tech tools, you may encounter invoices with varied layouts, structures, and formats.
+Manually checking each, copying data from tables, and inputting it into an Excel table for analysis can be a nightmare.

 Using Nanonets to process PDFs in bulk